SiaFoundation/siad/modules/renter/contractor/README.md

 If the contractor were to simply create new contracts while other contracts were still unconfirmed, it would be possible to overspend the set allowance.
-When the watchdog sweeps its inputs succesfully, the contract will be marked as double-spent in which case the allowance funds are returned for further use.
+When the watchdog sweeps its inputs successfully, the contract will be marked as double-spent in which case the allowance funds are returned for further use.